lapy/llama-cpp-studio/README.md

 ### LMDeploy Requirement

-Safetensors execution relies on [LMDeploy](https://github.com/InternLM/lmdeploy).
-The official Docker image installs `lmdeploy` (pinned in `requirements.txt`, currently `0.10.2`) during build so the CLI is already available at runtime.
-If you are running outside the container, install it manually (`pip install lmdeploy`) or point `LMDEPLOY_BIN` to a custom binary.
+Safetensors execution relies on [LMDeploy](https://github.com/InternLM/lmdeploy), but the base image intentionally omits it to keep Docker builds lightweight (critical for GitHub Actions).
+Use the **LMDeploy** page in the UI to install or remove LMDeploy inside the running container—installs happen via `pip` at runtime and logs are streamed live.
+The installer creates a dedicated virtual environment under `/app/data/lmdeploy/venv`, so the package lives on the writable volume and can be removed by deleting that folder.
+If you are running outside the container, you can still `pip install lmdeploy` manually or point `LMDEPLOY_BIN` to a custom binary.
 The runtime uses `lmdeploy serve turbomind` to expose an OpenAI-compatible server on port `2001`.

 ## Usage